ionic-team/capacitor-docs/versioned_docs/version-v3/main/getting-started/vscode-extension.md

 ## Debugging

-Usng the Ionic extension, you can run the VS Code debugger on Web, Android, and iOS (coming soon).
+Using the Ionic extension, you can run the VS Code debugger on Web, Android, and iOS (coming soon).

 ![Capacitor Debugging Example Image](../../../../static/img/v3/docs/getting-started/ionic-vs-code-debugging.jpg)